Work-Based Learning Incentive (WBLI)

 How do I get reimbursed?

 Reporting and other proof of activity documentation will be collected on a monthly basis as defined in your agreement.
-Reimbursements are made by electronic deposit.
+Reimbursements are made by mailed check.

 What if I end up changing direction?